tonyguesswho/jumga/README.md

 2. Sales
     - Users can buy product from stores(no need to login)
+    - stores can be accessed from https://awesome-brahmagupta-4bc69b.netlify.app/store/{{store url}}
     - Orders are fulfilled and amount sent to sellers/jumga and riders
+    - Default shipping is 100usd

 Things to Note
 Due to want of timee heere are some assumptions I made